Login to Internet banking

 Knowing what the CVV on the card is, you can conveniently make any payments in a few clicks.
 However, to make online payments more secure and protect your money from fraudsters, be sure to follow all the basic precautions:

-• Do not send the code or photos of the back of your card via email.
+• do not send the code or photos of the back of your card via electronic messages;

-• If you get calls from strangers claiming to be bank employees and asking for your CVV code, they are probably scammers.
-Do not give them any information and better contact the bank yourself.
-Remember that real bank employees will not ask for such data.
+• if an unknown person calls you claiming to be a bank employee and asks for your security code, they are likely a fraudster.
+Do not provide any information and contact your bank directly.
+Remember, real bank employees will never ask for such data.

 We use cookies for website operation and optimization of service.
 By using our site, you you consent to our use of cookies.